jessegmeyerlab/proteomics-tutorial/manuscript.md

 By scanning or modulating the CV, different ion species can be selectively transmitted through the FAIMS device.
 In contrast to drift tube IMS in which the ion stream is sampled in discrete packets and all ions reach the detector, FAIMS is a continuous filtration technique that allows uninterrupted sampling of the ion stream, but only for a selected subset of the ion population.
 One of the primary advantages of this continuous collection technique is greatly increase the signal-to-noise ratio for the ion(s) of interest by removing unwanted chemical noise, which make FAIMS more similar to a m/z filter than other ion mobility spectrometry tools.
+FAIMS also has the advantage of operating at atmospheric pressure.
-Drawbacks of FAIMS are that it does not produce any CCS values and it has relatively low resolution separations.
+Drawbacks of FAIMS, however, are that it does not produce any CCS values and it has relatively low resolution separations.
 Commercial FAIMS products from vendors including Thermo Fisher and Waters are available now.